 - 4 ounces rhubarb chopped

-- ¼ cup plus 2 tbsp granulated sugar divided
+- ¼ cup plus 2 tablespoon granulated sugar divided

 - 2 large eggs